sakshiwadaskar/MusicPlayer/README.md

 ## 🧠 Problem Statement

-JAMSYNC addresses the challenge of building a realistic and maintainable music player that:
+MusicHub addresses the challenge of building a realistic and maintainable music player that:

 - Supports **browsing, playback, and playlist management**
 - Enforces **intelligent rate limiting**: